boazsegev/plezi/README.md

 **please see the `route` documentation for more information on routes**.

-## Anorexic Virtual Hosts
+## Plezi Virtual Hosts

-Anorexic can be used to create virtual hosts for the same service:
+Plezi can be used to create virtual hosts for the same service:

-    require 'anorexic'
+    require 'plezi'
     listen
     host 'localhost', alias: 'localhost2'